The MA in Contemporary Art Theory is for those with a special interest in contemporary art, and an aptitude for theoretical work in the subject.

 When to apply

-We accept applications from 1 October to 1 March for students wanting to start the following September.
+We accept applications from October for students wanting to start the following September.

 We encourage you to complete your application as early as possible, even if you haven't finished your current programme of study.
 It's very common to be offered a place that is conditional on you achieving a particular qualification.

 Late applications will only be considered if there are spaces available.

 If you're applying for funding, you may be subject to an earlier application deadline.